lordofsunshine/authenticator-app/README.md

 - **Offline Support:** All data is stored locally in your browser
 - **Multiple Languages:** Available in English and Russian

+## What's New
+- [x] The code duplication error has been fixed.
+- [x] A new feature has been added: renaming the added service.
+To rename the service, you need to click on the old name of the service on the website.

 ## Security

 - All authentication data is stored locally in your browser's localStorage